-Pupils' behaviour outside school while under the authority of the school (eg on school business, school trips, "away" School sports events, or work experience placements) is subject to the school's Behaviour Management Policy.
+Pupils' behaviour outside school while under the authority of the school (eg on school business, school trips, "away" School sports events, or work experience placements) is subject to the school's

+Behaviour Management Policy.
 Behaviour in these circumstances is dealt with as if it had taken place in school.

-For behaviour outside school but not on school business, the Principal may exclude a pupil if there is a link between that behaviour and maintaining good order and discipline among the pupil body as a whole or parts thereof.
-This is a matter of judgement for the Principal.
+For behaviour outside school but not on school business, the Headteacher may suspend or exclude a pupil if there is a link between that behaviour and maintaining good order and discipline among the pupil body as a whole or parts thereof.
+This is a matter of judgement for the Headteacher.

-Pupils' behaviour in the immediate vicinity of the school or on a journey to or from school, or behaviour anywhere which is capable of bringing the school into disrepute, can be grounds for exclusion.
+Pupils' behaviour in the immediate vicinity of the school or on a journey to or from school, or behaviour anywhere which is capable of bringing the school into disrepute, can be grounds for suspension or exclusion.